Zeioth/zeioth-meta/README.md

 * [angular-satellizer](https://github.com/Zeioth/satellizer): I implemented this frontend collection of API calls as base for our registration system.
 It offered an boilerplate skeletong to the frontend registration system of Jinn.es
 * [Djoser](https://github.com/sunscrapers/djoser) I took this backend registration API reference and extended it with multiple features like custom registration emai, user registration using Facebook/Google, and many, many custom operations specific to our system in Jinn.es
 * [password-meter-tutorial](https://github.com/Zeioth/password-meter-tutorial)
+* [hls-to-rgb-hightweight](https://www.npmjs.com/package/hsl-to-rgb-lightweight) I coded this javascript library to define colors in hls format, to create the gradings I used for the charts of GameMetrics.
+This was the first library out there providing this feature following the ES6+ standar.

 ## Bug reports
 * [Wob](https://github.com/francma/wob): Volume bar for Linux.